-Our lab approach to these anxiety- and stress-related phenomena focus on 1) the cognitive and emotional mechanisms (e.g., attentional bias; worry; emotion regulation; top-down attention control, family transmission), 2) the use of quantitative modelling approaches (e.g., network analysis, time-series) to clarify their temporal dynamics and the way they can trigger one another over time; 3) the elucidation of their adaptive (e.g., resilience, survival) and maladaptive (e.g., threat to mental health, lack of adaptation) correlates; 4) the examination of their potential involvement in other mental and neurological disorders (e.g., depression, behavioral addiction, tinnitus), as well as 4) several translational research agendas (e.g., neuromodulation, cognitive training) aiming at targeting these mechanisms to mitigate these maladaptive anxiety- and stress-related phenomena.
+Our lab approach to these anxiety- and stress-related phenomena focus on 1) the elucidation of their neurocognitive and affective mechanisms (e.g., attentional bias, worry, emotion regulation, top-down attention control, family transmission), 2) the use of quantitative modeling approaches (e.g., network analysis, time-series) to clarify their temporal dynamics and the way they can trigger one another over time; 3) the elucidation of their adaptive (e.g., resilience, survival) and maladaptive (e.g., threat to mental health, lack of adaptation) correlates; 4) the examination of their potential involvement in other mental and neurological disorders (e.g., depression, addiction, tinnitus), as well as 4,) several translational research agendas (e.g., neuromodulation, cognitive training) aiming at targeting these mechanisms to mitigate these maladaptive anxiety- and stress-related phenomena.

-Find out more about our research by visiting our pages dedicated to publications or lab members' current research interest.
+Find out more about our research by visiting our pages dedicated to publications or lab members' current research interests.
 Of note, our lab has been featured, at its dawn in 2019, in a French-speaking (with available English captions) video documentary aiming at broadcasting our research activities.
 Don't hesitate to watch the video to find out more about us!